Starting your own business may be less of a risk than you think

 The U.S. Small Business Administration recognizes the critical role that small businesses play in the health of the economy and in job creation.
-If you have a business idea, it is worth visiting the SBA website to explore the many resources available to aspiring entrepreneurs.
+If you have a business idea, it is worth visiting the SBA website to explore the resources available to entrepreneurs.

-Although it requires a great deal of planning and perseverance, running a business can be a rewarding experience that allows you to be independent and call the shots.
+Although it requires a great deal of planning and perseverance, running a business can be a rewarding experience.
+It allows you to be independent and call the shots.
 As your business grows over time, you may have the opportunity to sell it for a profit.
 Small businesses create opportunity for the business owner as well as the community and running your own company allows you to take many different directions.